 The Bantam Tools Desktop PCB Milling Machine can mill a wide variety of materials.
 Below is a list of materials that work great, materials that work great if you're intermediate/advanced, and materials you shouldn't try milling with the Bantam Tools Desktop PCB Milling Machine.
-Following the lists are guides for these materials.
-Each guide provides info on attaching the material to the milling machine bed, tips on milling, and suggested feeds and speeds.
+Following the lists are in-depth guides for many of these materials.
+Each guide provides information on attaching the material to the milling machine bed, tips on milling, and suggested feeds and speeds.

 Materials that work great: